The Geese & the Ghost: Release

 The Geese & the Ghost was released in March 1977.
 This was during the rise of punk, making its quasi-classical compositions, blatantly progressive rock song titles (e.g. "Henry: Portraits from Tudor Times"), and rococo cover art remarkably ill-suited to the contemporary market.
 Phillips later recalled, "[Manager] Tony Smith went round everywhere to try and sell The Geese and the Ghost.
-It wasn't a phenomenal-album-that-didn't-make-it-because-of-Punk, but Punk - or rather attitudes to it - didn't help.
+It wasn't a phenomenal-album-that-didn't-make-it-because-of-punk, but punk – or rather attitudes to it – didn't help.
 I met a guy years later at Nottingham University who told me that he'd sold his original copy of The Geese because it wasn't cool.
 He didn't want to be seen with it."
 It failed to chart in the UK, but reached No. 191 on the Billboard 200.
 Philips said he was told it sold just under 100,000 copies worldwide.

 It was first released on CD by Virgin Records in 1990 and contains the demo of "Master of Time" as a bonus track.
 On 20 July 2007, the album was reissued in Japan as a 2-CD edition by Arcangelo Records, presented in a limited edition mini-vinyl sleeve.
 The first disc features a new remaster of the album with the 52-second "Lute's Chorus Reprise" section added to "Henry: Portrait of Tudor Times", and the second disc contains 14 tracks of previously unreleased demos, out-takes, and bonus tracks.
 This edition was released in the UK in a standard jewel case by Voiceprint Records on 14 April 2008.

+Upon its release, Record World called The Geese and the Ghost "a very pleasing, beautifully orchestrated lp/fable that ought to please English rock fans and children alike."
 Paul Stump, in his History of Progressive Rock, said The Geese and the Ghost served as the template for nearly all of Phillips' solo work, and praised it as "orchestrated with innocent and idiosyncratic delicacy; the flavorful sonorities of woodwind against chiming spider-webbed guitars crossed an allusive, stylized folk texture with the churchy chord sequences that had always dominated Genesis's music."

 On 7 April 2015, Esoteric Recordings released a 3-disc Definitive Edition of the album.
 Disc one contains a new stereo remaster completed in 2015; disc two contains the bonus material as previously released in the 2007 and 2008 reissues with the previously unreleased track "Only Your Love" from 1973, originally intended to be the B-side of "Silver Song"; and disc three is a DVD containing the album mixed in 5.1 surround sound.
 Included is a poster and a 24-page booklet with photos and extensive liner notes.